jamesjhs/Spherify/README.md

 1. Pull or fetch the latest intended code.
 2. Confirm the working tree changes are understood.
-3. Open Android Studio or a terminal at the repository root.
+3. Open the repository in VS Code.
-4. Let Gradle sync finish.
+4. Open the VS Code integrated terminal at the repository root.
 5. Run a debug build.
 6. Choose exactly one target device unless deliberately testing multiple devices.
 7. Confirm `adb devices` shows the target.
 8. Install and run the debug app.
-9. Watch Logcat.
+9. Watch `adb logcat`.
 10. Record the device model, Android version, and app commit when reporting a bug.

 For physical-device capture testing, also record: